Getting the Most Out of Delighted

 Web

-Throttling allows you to choose an amount of time that must have passed before someone receives another Delighted survey.
-Since Delighted’s throttle is global, you can survey across all channels without worrying about contacting your customers too often.
-You can change your Throttling time period (1 month, 3 months, 6 months, 12 months) by visiting your settings.
+Throttling allows you to choose an amount of time that must pass before someone receives another survey from that project.
+You can change your Throttling time period (2 weeks, 1 month, 3 months, 6 months, 12 months) by visiting your Delighted project settings.

 Once you’re receiving a steady flow of feedback along with a bunch of attached properties, you’ll likely begin to notice patterns in the feedback.
 Some of these patterns may already be on your radar, while others may be things you’re hearing for the first time.
-You may want to keep an eye on these patterns and monitor them on an ongoing basis.
-Trends allow you to do just that.
+Use Trends to keep an eye on these patterns and monitor them on an ongoing basis.

 Creating trends